-Based on our own independent testing, here are the best gaming headsets you can get in 2020.
-That includes budget, wireless and more.
+Based on our independent testing, these are the best gaming headsets you can get in 2020, from budget to wireless cans.

 The good definitely outweighs the bad in the Corsair Void RGB Elite USB gaming headset, but it's a shame we couldn't find a snug fit that produced an audio response sounding as intended.

 The Asus TUF Gaming H3 headset shines with a cozy fit and audio that sounds great for gaming without the need to tweak.
 It even rivals more expensive headsets, like the Asus TUF Gaming H7.

 Established as the go-to wireless headset since its release, the SteelSeries Arctis 7 2019 Edition is still a supremely strong contender in an increasingly crowded cable-free market.

 Corsair's HS60 Pro Surround gaming headset offers one of the most complete and well-built gaming headsets for the price.
 It even rivals the pricier Corsair Void Pro in some areas.

 The new Razer Kraken is great value, and delivers better audio than you’d expect, but there are some trade-offs.

 The Asus ROG Strix Go 2.4's two mics both use artificial intelligence (AI) to target and cancel out unwanted sound.

 The Razer Kraken Ultimate gaming headset packs THX Spatial Audio, which Razer claims is more immersive than surround sound.